 Yahoo Pixel and Custom Audience Policy

-1. an advertiser's use of a Yahoo pixel or other code (collectively, "Yahoo Code") on the advertiser's own websites or mobile apps to enable analytical, optimization, retargeting, and other tools available in its Yahoo advertising account; and
+1. an advertiser's use of a Yahoo pixel, Pixel API, or other code (collectively, "Yahoo Code") on the advertiser's own websites or mobile apps to enable targeting, optimization, measurement, and other tools available in its advertising account(s); and

-2. an advertiser's provision of data (e.g., mobile advertising IDs, hashed email addresses) to create custom audiences, for campaign optimization, for use with the Yahoo Audience Insights tool, or for any other purpose in connection with its advertising campaigns ("Audience Data").
+2. an advertiser's provision of first-party data (e.g., mobile advertising IDs, hashed email addresses), via the DataX API, .csv file, or any other means agreed upon by the parties, for the purpose of creating custom audiences, for campaign optimization, for use with the Yahoo Audience Insights tool, or for any other purpose in connection with its advertising campaigns ("Audience Data").

 1. USE.
 If an advertiser uses Yahoo Code or provides us Audience Data, it must: